 Checking the Speed and Strength size charts indicates an

 unusually large size range listed for their size L textile jackets

 of 42-45.
 We think that the correct range for this size L jacket

 removed.
-Remember that motorcycle jackets and pants should fit tighter than street
+Remember that motorcycle jackets and pants should fit

-to wear motorcycle clothing too loose.
+at least seem to wear motorcycle clothing too loose.

 By the way, the Coast is Clear jacket is available in an

 expanded size range of S to 4XL, although the 4XL is available

 in black only.

-The waist adjusters on the jacket are very nice though;
+The waist adjusters on the jacket are very nice though; they

-the back of the jacket.
+the jacket.
 So the waist can be cinched up nice and snug, although

 it doesn't quite make up for the slight oversize indicated on

-Anyway, something to keep in mind, this may be a jacket
+Anyway, something to keep in mind, this may be a jacket that

-sizing may be larger than you think.
+larger than you think.
 We don't have access to other sizes in

 the range so it's uncertain if the larger-than-expected sizing

 runs true across all sizes.

 Removable sleeves uncover mesh for better ventilation.

 the Coast is Clear jacket are different than other jackets --

 they do not have adjusters.
 The cuffs only have a small dart

 of elastic fabric at the end of the slightly tapered sleeves.

 There is also a vertical zipper on each sleeve, but it does

 nothing to tighten the sleeve cuff.

 The mesh sleeve does have a very small piece of hook-and-loop

 to snug up the cuff.
 It has a small range of adjustment and

 seems designed to make sure the mesh sleeve is tight enough

 for the shell sleeve to fit over it when installed.

 The arms are listed 35.5" and without a good adjustment

-system, they seem to hang longer than they should but I
+system, they seem to hang longer than they should but I am able

-as the gauntlet is adequately roomy.
+is adequately roomy.
 The jacket actually works better with shorter

 gloves that can be stuffed up under the sleeve cuff.